yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/_index.md

 title: YSQL array
 linkTitle: Array
 headerTitle: Array data types and functionality
-description: YSQL lets you construct an array data type, of any dimensionality, of any builtin or user-defined data type.
+description: YSQL lets you construct an array data type, of any dimensionality, of any built-in or user-defined data type.
 You can use this constructed data type for a table column and for a variable or formal parameter in a PL/pgSQL procedure.
 image: /images/section_icons/api/ysql.png
 menu:
   latest: